mattdesl/mp4-wasm-encoder/README.md

 - Uses a true WASM file, and WASM SIMD where available
 - Sets Emscripten memory directly to avoid passing any array buffers to C/C++
 - A few additional tweaks and new flags added to my C/C++ fork
+- I'm also using an entirely different library to build the MP4 container – shrinking the final WASM+JS size from ~700KB to ~200KB.
+Compare to the pure-JS version of `h264-mp4-encoder` which is ~1.7MB.

 ## How it could be faster?

 It's still pretty slow compared to native, some ways it could be faster/cleaner:

 - Use a second worker (thread) to handle encoding, this might not speed things up much but at least will take a load off main UI thread
-- Ensure that WASM version of `minih264` library is indeed taking advantage of SIMD
+- Ensure that WASM version of `minih264` library is indeed taking advantage of SIMD (lots of NEON code that doesn't compile there)
 - Open to other ideas!
 Please create an issue if you think you see any ways to make it faster.

 ## How can it work on FireFox, mobile phones, etc?